Developerayo/shodipoayomide.com/content/blog/unstack-2019-conference-recap/index.md

 There is another unStack event in the works and this one… shssss…

-Word on the street has it that it will so be lit than the last one because it is… Okay!
+Word on the street has it that it will be more lit than the last one because it is… Okay!
 Enough said!
 Do kindly set up your **Slack** & **Twitter** notifications so you do not get left out!
 Hope to see you soon!

 Watch a two minute clip review of the unStack conference 2019: [Video](https://www.youtube.com/watch?v=W2NrNsYFps4&t)